ruisp666/udacity_projects/DeepRL/Project1 Navigation/README.md

 ### Introduction

-The work here displayed, shows how to train an DQN-based agent to navigate the banana environment in a large, square world.
+The work here displayed, shows how to train a DQN-based agent to play a game in a large, square world.
+The aim is to collect as many yellow bananas as possible, while avoiding the blue bananas.

 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.